Colorado 15-Year-Old In Need Of Kidney Donor For Second Time

 “It pretty much destroyed his kidneys before he was even born,” said Sherie Wren, Joe’s mother.

-At 3 years old, Joe got his first kidney transplant at Children’s Hospital Colorado.
+At 3, Joe got his first kidney transplant at Children’s Hospital Colorado.
 Twelve years later, the same kidney is only 19% functioning and on the decline, his mother said.

 “The goal from his nephrologist is to get him transplanted before he has to go back onto dialysis,” Sherie said.